allenaerostar/client-launcher/README.md

-# ds-models
-Django Models for DietStory based on existing SQL Schema
+# Client Launcher Project for DietStory